 Vision

-Women For Change envisions a world where every woman and child can live free from violence, enjoying a life defined by dignity, equality, and freedom.
-Our goal is to build a South Africa where sexual assault is rare, survivors are fully supported and believed, and no woman ever has to say #MeToo again.
+Women For Change envisions a world where every woman and child can live free from violence and empowered by dignity, equality, and freedom.
+Our ultimate goal is to create a South Africa where sexual assault is rare, and survivors are fully supported, heard, and believed, and no woman ever has to say #MeToo again.

 Mission